au-re/generator-react-exhibit/generators/app/templates/_README.md

 ## Demoing your components

-You can add a `demo` folder in each component folder.
+You can add a `demo` folder in each of your component folders.
 In the demo folder you can add as many demos as you want.
 Each demo file will automatically be rendered and the source displayed.

 In addition you can comment your code using JSDOC syntax.
 This information will